nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 `$navigateTo` accepts a second `options` parameter.
 You can use the parameter to:

 * set the transition
-* pass a `context` object with props to be used when instantiating the target component
+* pass a `props` object to be used when instantiating the target component

 For example: